HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Introduction

 \section{Introduction}

 Attention is a scarce commodity.
 Human cognition uses attention as a selection mechanism that determines which sensory inputs are prioritized for processing at any given moment~\cite{Treisman1980}.
 In visualization, attention helps the analyst focus on areas of interest across charts to address the current analysis goal~\cite{DBLP:journals/tvcg/SrinivasanEBRE25}.
-This is particularly important in collaborative visualization~\cite{Isenberg2011}, where retaining awareness of what each collaborator is doing---so-called \textit{group awareness}~\cite{Gutwin1998a,DBLP:conf/cscw/GutwinG98}---is vital for effective analysis coordination.
-However, such awareness of team attention over time is difficult to track and interpret in immersive 3D, where multiple viewpoints, distributed spatial attention, and real-time coordination create unique challenges.
-Prior studies have shown how AR/VR environments change the dynamics of collaborative exploration and sensemaking~\cite{Marriott2018, Ens2021}, and how gaze, gesture, and embodied cues can support group awareness~\cite{Saffo_Eyes_Shoes,DBLP:series/lncs/BillinghurstCBM18}.
-More recent work has explored how to capture and represent collaborators' focus of attention on desktop and large-display systems~\cite{Jianu2025,10.1145/3715669.3725871}.
-While these efforts advance support for awareness in collaboration, few systems directly capture and represent collaborators' attention over time in immersive environments, leaving a gap at the intersection of attention-aware visualization and immersive collaboration.
+This is particularly important in collaborative visualization~\cite{Isenberg2011}, as it enables multiple analysts to jointly make sense of complex data.
+However, effective collaboration demands that each participant maintain awareness of what their partners are doing.
+This \textit{group awareness} (the ability to perceive the activities of collaborators in a shared space~\cite{Gutwin1998a,DBLP:conf/cscw/GutwinG98}) becomes especially challenging in immersive 3D environments, where multiple viewpoints, distributed spatial attention, and real-time coordination create unique obstacles.
+Prior work has shown how AR/VR environments change the dynamics of collaborative exploration and sensemaking~\cite{Marriott2018, Ens2021}, and how gaze, gesture, and embodied cues can support group awareness~\cite{Saffo_Eyes_Shoes,DBLP:series/lncs/BillinghurstCBM18}.
+More recent efforts have explored representing collaborators' focus of attention on desktop and large-display systems~\cite{Jianu2025,10.1145/3715669.3725871}.
+Yet few systems directly capture and represent collaborators' attention over time in immersive environments, leaving a gap at the intersection of attention-aware visualization and immersive collaboration.

-In this paper, we address this gap by extending the concept of attention-aware visualizations (AAVs)~\cite{DBLP:journals/tvcg/SrinivasanEBRE25} to multi-analyst settings in what we call \textit{Collaborative Attention-Aware Visualizations} (CAAVs).
-Like the original AAV concept, CAAVs measure and record user attention over time, but extended to multiple users.
-This extension introduces fundamental design challenges that require systematic exploration: How do we capture attention across multiple users in real time?
-How do we record and persist these collective attention patterns?
-How do we display this information to support rather than hinder collaboration?
-These three research questions---attention capture (RQ1), attention recording (RQ2), and attention display (RQ3)---frame a rich design space for collaborative attention-aware systems, with each dimension offering multiple design alternatives that affect both technical feasibility and collaborative effectiveness.